 As is often the case in a small town, Cedar Valley doesn't have a public transportation system that people use for their commute.

-Cedar Valley ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Cedar Valley ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 Cedar Valley is an extremely ethnically-diverse town.
 The people who call Cedar Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Valley residents report their race to be Native Hawaiian.
 Important ancestries of people in Cedar Valley include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.